ShevinuM/Password-Manager/README.md

 - User-Friendly Interface: The project offers an intuitive and easy-to-use interface, making it accessible to users with varying levels of technical expertise.
 - Copy to Clipboard: Users can quickly copy generated passwords to their system clipboard, enabling seamless integration with other applications and platforms.
 - Password Strength Indicator: The project may include a feature to visually indicate the strength of the generated password, helping users assess its robustness.
+- Transfer Password Vault: Safely and securely transfer your password vault between computers using encrypted files.
+This feature allows you to export your password vault as an encrypted file, which can be transferred to another computer and imported securely into the password manager.
+- Offline Access: Access your passwords and sensitive information even without an internet connection, ensuring seamless availability whenever you need it.

 ## Benefits
 - Local Storage: Your passwords and sensitive information are securely stored on your device, giving you full control over your data.